di0/LibClientNetworkProtocol/README.md

 # LibClientNetworkProtocol
-Creates a connection remote with endpoint using abstractedly a protocol communication.
+Creates a connection remote with endpoint using abstractedly a communication protocol remote.

 #### Choosing between Protocols